 So the question to ask is, how can you make it easy for that person to want to use your product but be brave enough to sell it onto the business as well?

 In truth, there’s a missing link between connecting on a personal level and connecting with a company: connecting with the individual in their role.

 You need to convince them that you’re going to make them look like a superstar and that you’re the person to help them perform better in their role.

 To pitch those things with confidence, you need to personalise the conversation.
 They’re more likely to advocate for your product if they can clearly see what’s in it for them.

 Once you’ve got that information, it’s on you as a BDR to explain how you’ll help them drive those specific outcomes.

-Some sales reps will go into a meeting and pitch their product straight away.
+Some business development reps will go into a meeting and pitch their product straight away.
 More developed reps will go in and ask questions, then give a relevant pitch based on the responses.

 It’s crucial to ask the right questions and listen to your prospects’ needs so you understand their desired outcomes.
 However, you should also aim to add strategic value that will help prospects understand why they need to change and the option that will help them succeed in their role.

 Ultimately, you want them to come away from the conversation thinking, “that was genuinely valuable and worth paying for in itself”.